jogidhruv/Character-device-driver/README.md

 # Character-device-driver
-Implements a character device driver that reverses a string written to it
+Implements a character device driver with major number 90 that reverses a string written to it

 Every device in UNIX is represented by a device file.
 So reading and writing to a device is equivalent to performing file operations on